New equidistributions on plane trees and decompositions of $132$-avoiding permutations: A new bijection and consequences

 As for the remaining part, we need the following {\em claim}: In a $132$-avoiding permutation ending with $j$, the last $j$ entries are from the set $[j]$.
 Otherwise, there is no difficulty to show there exists a $132$ pattern.

-In order to prevent the appearance of 132-pattern, if $i<j$ then $j=n$.
+In order to prevent the appearance of $132$ patterns, if $i<j$ then $j=n$.
 Then, the considered set is equivalent to the set of $132$-avoiding permutations on $[n-1]$ starting with $i$ and having $k$ descents which is given by $N_{n-i}(n-1,n-k)$ as in the first statement.
-Similarly, if $i>j$ and $j=1$, the considered set is equivalent to the set of $132$-avoiding permutations on $[n-1]$ starting with $i$ and having $k-1$ descents which is given by $N_{n+1-i}(n-1,n-k+1)$.